piximi/application_archived/README.md

 A web-based deep learning tool for classification of human cells, created with Tensorflow.js and React. https://application.cyto.ai/

-**Please make sure to clean your browser cache, since we are continously developing new features:)**
+**Please make sure to clean your browser cache, since we are continuously developing new features:)**

 ![alt text](./public/cyto.png)